digitaltwincentre/digitaltwincentre.github.io/_biweeklies/Biweekly-27.md

 * Maestro2 has been released!
 * Setting feature plan for Maestro2 development.
 * Formal approach to proving that a given specification adheres to i.e. a gauss-seidel/jacobi simulation algorithm with UPPAAL
+* Released offical version of FMI-VDM - hope that is okay nick?!
+Needed it for maestro2 release

 #### Claudio Gomes
 * Got good preliminary results for a master algorithm that changes order of FMU stepping during the co-simulation